-Federal Direct Loans for more information, please see the links to the left.
+Federal Direct Loans for more information, please click here.

-Federal Direct PLUS Loan for more information, please see the links to the left.
+Federal Direct PLUS Loan for more information, please click here.

 Federal Perkins Loans are awarded to students with exceptional financial need.
 The loans are made by Bethany College at an interest rate of five percent, with the student paying neither interest nor principal until nine months after graduating, leaving college or dropping below half-time status.